-Anti-Social Behaviour, including setting fires, throwing fireworks, attacking emergency service workers, and hoax calls, is serious and could impact your future.
-If you end up with a criminal record it will limit your career and employment prospects and some countries won’t allow you to visit if you have a criminal record.
+Anti-social behaviour (including setting fires, throwing fireworks, attacking emergency service workers, and hoax calls) is serious and could impact your future.
+If you end up with a criminal record it could limit your career and employment prospects and some countries won’t allow you to visit if you have a criminal record.

 The consequences are:

 - You can face up to two years in prison for attacking firefighters

 - If you deliberately start a fire or make a hoax call (PDF, 1.6MB)*, you could receive a heavy fine or 6 months in prison